Different Kinds of Reactions

 Examples of phase diagrams and reactions in jpg, pdf and animated-pdf format are available.

-A 5 page summary (Acrobat (PDF) 158kB Aug1 07) of this information is available, which can be used as a class handout.
+A 5 page summary (Acrobat (PDF) PRIVATE FILE 158kB Aug1 07) of this information is available, which can be used as a class handout.

 Reactions among solid and fluid phases can be categorized in several different ways, based on what the reaction does, how the reaction progresses, or based on the nature of phases involved.

 Categorization based on reaction effect

 - Net-transfer reactions involve chemical components being "transferred" from one phase or set of phases to others (new phases are produced as old ones disappear).
 An example is: